 Sultry Latin Músicos

-Summer may be the high season for jazz in Toronto with the star-studded TD Toronto Jazz Festival and Beaches International Jazz Festival taking place, but you can catch all types of jazz bands at The Rex (194 Queen Street West) every night of the year.
+Summer may be the high season for jazz in Toronto with the star-studded TD Toronto Jazz Festival, Beaches International Jazz Festival and the newcomer Kensington Market Jazz Festival going on, but you can catch all types of jazz bands at The Rex (194 Queen Street West) every night of the week.
 Part jazz club, part restaurant and part hotel, The Rex is a must-stop spot for any fan.

 There’s no Toronto concert venue more legendary than Massey Hall (178 Victoria Street).
 This acoustically-rich performance arts theatre is a National Historic Site of Canada that still hosts some of the biggest names in music (jazz, rock, contemporary and beyond).
 This was the site of the famous one-night-only gig in 1953 that brought Dizzy Gillespie, Charlie Parker, Bud Powell, Charles Mingus and Max Roach together on one stage.